Senior Lecturer at Macquarie University and the Australian Astronomical Observatory in Sydney, Australia

 My research aims to improve our understanding of how galaxies form and evolve through cosmic times.
 Galaxies host all the really interesting things about the universe (e.g. stars, dust, life), so their study can tell us a lot about the universe we live in.

-Complementary to this approach is the study of very nearby galaxies, which have already experienced billions of years of evolution.
-I am now leading efforts to setup a southern hemisphere version of the Dragonfly Telephoto Array, a new observing system that uses Canon telephoto lenses to image extremely diffuse stellar structures.
+I am also pursuing creative ways to view the universe using new technology.
+This started with my efforts to set up a southern hemisphere version of the Dragonfly Telephoto Array, a new observing system that uses off-the-shelf Canon telephoto lenses to image extremely diffuse stellar structures.
 You can follow our Huntsman project on Twitter and Facebook.
+I'm also hoping to launch a telescope with a similar design into space!